andrewhao/andrewhao.github.io/source/talks/index.markdown

 <h2 class="intro">The following are talks that I've given or presented at various events, meetups or conferences:</h2>

+### Fog City Ruby: The Slow-Cooked Side Project

+This was a fun talk about my experience building [Wejoinin](https://www.wejoinin.com) as a side project.
+Lots of pointers, especially for junior engineers and people looking to get started in the field.

+<script async class="speakerdeck-embed" data-id="a3ee821a8a0d45a19ebc1021a543a5d3" data-ratio="1.77469670710572" src="//speakerdeck.com/assets/embed.js"></script>

+### Elixir Daze 2018: Building Beautiful Systems with Phoenix Contexts and DDD

+A slightly tweaked version of my Empex talk.
+Discussing how Phoenix's Context modules have their design roots in DDD, and giving examples for how one can use DDD principles to design flexible systems!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/l3VgbSgo71E" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+Slides:

+<script async class="speakerdeck-embed" data-id="dd435df81cf349b09f2eafd20bd061f6" data-ratio="1.77469670710572" src="//speakerdeck.com/assets/embed.js"></script>

+### Empex LA 2018: Building Beautiful Systems with Phoenix

+Taking the lessons learned from applying DDD bounded context design patterns in Rails, but applying it to Elixir's Phoenix framework.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/oJghZB9sSuU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### Railsconf 2017: Built to last: A domain-driven approach to beautiful systems

 In which I discuss the application of DDD techniques to break up a Rails monolith.